1. Sustainability TOP

 Isuzu's business activities entail the consumption of a large quantity of water in vehicle manufacturing, plant maintenance, effluent treatment and many other situations.

-As part of our initiatives to conserve limited water resources, we are focusing on reusing process water and wastewater, as well as reducing water usage.
+To conserve limited water resources, we are working to reuse process water and wastewater, as well as to reduce water usage.

 Initiatives Towards a Circular Economy